 then, instead of setting out the information in full, the Government Mid-year Financial Projections Statement may consist of a statement to the effect that the information given in the Pre-election Financial Projections Statement is still current.

 [14.
-Repealed by No. 5 of 2005 s.
+Deleted by No. 5 of 2005 s.
 31.]

 14A.
 Annual Report on State Finances